Wilson Sonsini Goodrich & Rosati: History

 Like other law firms representing start-up technology companies, Wilson Sonsini accepted equity in its clients as a form of payment in return for deferral of fees, and also passed on stakes in its investment fund to associates and staff members as a means of retaining employees.

-In 1994, Wilson Sonsini represented Netscape Communications in its IPO, in addition to representing several other companies that, like Netscape, were tied to the start of the Internet Age, including Infoseek, USWeb/CKS, and Inktomi.
-Wilson Sonsini also began to lead the nation in the number of issuer IPO transactions, completing 37 IPOs in 1995 and 44 IPOs in 1997.
+In 1994, Wilson Sonsini represented Netscape Communications in its IPO, in addition to representing several other companies that, like Netscape, Infoseek, USWeb/CKS, and Inktomi.

 In 1999, when VA Linux went public, the firm reaped $24.5 million as the value of the 100,000 shares that the firm held ballooned in value.
 Other IPOs that enriched the firm because of its equity stake were those of Ask Jeeves, Google, and online grocer Webvan.
 With the downturn in the dotcom economy, however, Wilson Sonsini had to make a number of adjustments; 100 support staff and 60 associates were laid off—about 10% of its attorneys.
 Better times eventually returned.
 In 2004, the firm advised Google on its $2.7 billion IPO.

+In February 2005, the firm announced that Larry Sonsini, 64, who had been chief executive for more than 20 years, stepped aside, and named John Roos, a 20-year veteran partner who had led representations of young companies and entrepreneurs, as chief executive officer.

+After becoming CEO, Roos steered Wilson Sonsini beyond the burst tech bubble toward a broader client portfolio and a global presence.

+In 2009, after President Obama appointed Roos as U.S. Ambassador to Japan, Steven E. Bochner, a 28 year veteran partner at the firm, succeeded Roos as CEO.

-In 2016, Wilson Sonsini represented long-time client LinkedIn in their $26.2 billion acquisition by Microsoft, which represented Microsoft's largest ever acquisition.
+In 2016, Wilson Sonsini represented LinkedIn acquisition by Microsoft at a price of US$26.2 billion.

-In a 2021 assessment, Wilson Sonsini was singled out as having among the best records in climate change mitigation efforts.

-Wilson Sonsini is currently representing Twitter in the transaction involving Elon Musk's $44 billion take-private bid.
+Wilson Sonsini represented Twitter in the transaction involving Elon Musk's $44 billion take-private bid.

-In 2022, Wilson Sonsini represented Pacific Light & Hologram, Inc. in retrieving parts of a device that would have otherwise been used to capture imagery during the Lunar Occultation of Mars.
+In May 2025, Wilson Sonsini sold SixFifty, its legal tech unit, to Paychex, an American payment technology company, in an all-cash deal worth between $70 million and $85 million.

+Wilson Sonsini is also serving as outside counsel for Google in its antitrust litigation before the U.S. Department of Justice.
+The firm’s partner Susan Creighton, a longtime advisor to Google, contributed to an internal memo at Netscape that helped prompt the U.S. DOJ’s investigation of Microsoft in the 1990s.
+Creighton also led outside counsel efforts during Google’s 2013 settlement of an FTC antitrust inquiry.

 Notable people

-In addition to numerous professors and partners, both at Wilson Sonsini and other firms, some of the more notable current and former Wilson Sonsini attorneys include:
+Some of the more notable current and former Wilson Sonsini attorneys include: